History of UC Sampdoria: Ravano's successes

 The following year, in which fans expected that there might be further improvement, was instead short on success.
 For the first time Sampdoria was involved in the struggle to avoid relegation: in the end, only two precious victories (against Inter, 2-0 away, and Palermo, 4-1 at Marassi, respectively) allowed the club to remain in the top division.
 In the summer of 1953, president Aldo Parodi stepped aside and was replaced by Alberto Ravano, whose long presidency (which lasted eight years) was characterized mainly by good results.

 Match between Sampdoria and Juventus in the 1954-55 Serie A season.

-The advent of Ravano brought many benefits to Sampdoria.
-Despite the departure of striker Bassetto (196 appearances and 93 goals with Sampdoria), fans could only be happy with the summer market, with the arrival of players including Testa, a powerful center forward; Podestà, a good defender; Tortul, a talented midfielder; and Baldini, who returned and was “forgiven” after his years wearing the red and blue jersey of Genoa.
-In the end, Samp finished eighth, behind only the decidedly stronger and more organized teams.
+During Ravano’s first season as president, Adriano Bassetto left Sampdoria after making 196 appearances and scoring 93 goals.
+New arrivals included Testa, Podestà and Tortul, while Giuseppe Baldini returned after playing for Genoa.
+Sampdoria finished eighth in Serie A.

 The following season, 1954-1955, characterized by the excellent performance of the young defender Bernasconi, who would later become a blucerchiato icon, was quite good: the ninth place finish, accompanied by convincing performances against the big ones (especially Juventus), satisfied the Sampdorian fans.
 In particular, the match played at Marassi on January 30, 1955 against the Bianconeri was memorable: 5-1 was the final result, with goals by Rosa, Ronzon, Baldini, Tortul and Conti for Samp, and Bronèe's goal for the Torinese.